joel-jeremy/externalized-properties/docs/property-resolution.md

 }
 ```

-## Why Dynamic Proxies?
+## 🙋 Why Dynamic Proxies?

-### 1. Dependency Injection
+### 📌 Dependency Injection Friendly

-Using dynamic proxies, which implements user-defined interfaces, makes it easy to integrate with dependency injection frameworks.
-Just inject the user-defined interfaces to your classes and your chosen framework will handle the rest.
+Since Externalized Properties works with interfaces, it makes it easy to integrate with dependency injection (DI) frameworks. it's as simple as building `ExternalizedProperties`, creating a dynamic proxy from an interface, and registering the proxy interface to your chosen DI framework.

-### 2. Testability
+### 🧪 Testing Friendly

-Another side-effect of being dependency injection friendly is that it also makes it easy to mock/stub out configurations on unit tests by using mocking frameworks or creating a stub implementation of the proxy interface.
+Another side-effect of being dependency injection friendly is that it also makes it easy to mock/stub out configurations/properties on unit tests.
+It's as simple as creating a stub implementation of the proxy interface or using mocking frameworks to mock the proxy interface.

-## Default property values
+## 🌟 Default property values

 Externalized Properties supports default values by using Java's default interface methods e.g.